 - submit official transcripts.

-The transferring nursing program has to be accredited by a State Board of
+The transferring nursing program must be accredited by a State Board of

 Registered Professional Nurses.
-To be transferred in, all science and nursing
+To be transferred, all science and nursing

 classes have to be current and taken within the past five years.

 Evaluation of Credits